Myanmar: US imposes fresh sanctions on coup anniversary | DW | 31.01.2022

 The US, Canada and Britain have placed fresh sanctions on high-ranking officials who persecuted former leader Aung San Suu Kyi.
 A year after she was deposed, Suu Kyi has been charged with influencing election officials.

-The UK, Canada, and the US on Monday unveiled a series of coordianted sanctions against officials in Myanmar, the same day the ruling junta launched new charges against former leader Aung San Suu Kyi.
+The United Kingdom, Canada and the United States unveiled a series of coordinated sanctions against officials in Myanmar on Monday, the same day the ruling junta launched new charges against former leader Aung San Suu Kyi.

-They hoped to "promote accountability for the coup and the violence perpetrated by the regime," US Secretary of State Antony Blinken said.
+They hoped to "promote accountability for the coup and the violence perpetrated by the regime," said US Secretary of State Antony Blinken.

-If convicted of all the charges, the 76-year-old Suu Kyi could be given 100 years worth of jail sentences.
+If convicted of all the charges, the 76-year-old Suu Kyi could face prison sentences totaling 100 years.

 The junta has nullified the results of the 2020 election, claiming fraud.
 They warned citizens ahead of the coup anniversary that anti-government demonstrations or protests in support of Suu Kyi would not be tolerated.